brightdigit/ContributeWordPress/Content/tutorials/swift-thoughts-tryswift-nyc-2018.md

 [Marco Arment](https://transistor.fm) and [Justin Jackson](https://transistor.fm).
-So it was really interesting to see [Leah Culver](https://twitter.com/leahculver) from Breaker talk about their story and what she\'s learned about growing a software company.
-It\'ll be interesting to see what other startups flourish in this new industry.
+So it was really interesting to see [Leah Culver](https://twitter.com/leahculver) from Breaker talk about their story and what she's learned about growing a software company.
+It'll be interesting to see what other startups flourish in this new industry.

-## Other Topics\...
+## Other Topics...

 Other Swift topics which were of interest to me included: